-The research, involving nearly half a million people, found that those who called themselves "evening people" were 10 percent more likely to die in the 6 1/2-year period of the study over self-described morning people.
+The research, involving nearly half a million people, found that those who called themselves "evening people" were 10% more likely to die in the 6 1/2-year period of the study over self-described morning people.

 "Night owls trying to live in a morning lark world may have health consequences for their bodies," co-author Kristen Knutson, associate professor of neurology at Northwestern University Feinberg School of Medicine, said in a statement.

 The study adds to other research that has found negative health impacts of being a night owl.
 Other studies have found that those who prefer to keep later hours are more likely to develop diabetes, muscle loss and metabolic syndrome, which includes high blood pressure, high blood sugar levels and abnormal cholesterol levels.
-A comprehensive review published in November 2018 of additional studies published in the journal Advances in Nutrition shows that night owls may be suffering from these health problems because they tend to eat later at night, drink more alcohol and caffeine, consume more sugar and eat fewer fruits and vegetables.
+A comprehensive review of additional studies published in the journal Advances in Nutrition shows that night owls may be suffering from these health problems because they tend to eat later at night, drink more alcohol and caffeine, consume more sugar and eat fewer fruits and vegetables.
 And a more recent June 2019 study published in the journal the BMJ found that morning people may have a lower risk of breast cancer.

-The researchers from the April 2018 study said many of these health issues can be linked to the mismatch between a person's body clock or circadian rhythm and the schedule they're forced to keep because of work or school.
+The researchers from the earlier U.K. study said many of these health issues can be linked to the mismatch between a person's body clock or circadian rhythm and the schedule they're forced to keep because of work or school.